OCA/connector/connector/doc/project/contribute.rst

 Magento Connector`_, `OpenERP Prestashop Connector`_).
 You will also probably need to dive a bit in the framework's code.

+If the connector belongs to the e-commerce domain, you may want to reuse the pieces of the `E-Commerce Connector`_ module.

 .. _naming-convention:

 Naming conventions